International Student Table for Advocacy & Relations ISTAR

-Efe is a junior studying Computer Science and Economics in the School of Engineering and Applied Science.
+Efe is a senior studying Computer Science and Economics in the School of Engineering and Applied Science.
 He was born in Izmir and raised in Istanbul, Turkey.
 He is interested in software engineering and data science.
 At Penn, he is heavily involved with the international community, being a part of both Assembly of International Students and the International Student Advisory Board.
 He is also part of the WPS Dance Troupe, and enjoys sailing, social dancing and traveling in his free time.

 A proud native of Sydney, Australia, Yisheng is a junior studying Economics and Political Science, minoring in Statistics.
 Yisheng is an elected representative of the Penn Undergraduate Assembly and is deeply passionate about expanding resources for Penn's diverse international, exchange, and transfer student bodies.
 At Penn, he is involved with the Wharton Public Policy Initiative, serving as Executive Vice President, and Phi Chi Theta.
 In his spare time, Yisheng enjoys kickboxing, cycling, and following the 76ers.

-Derya is a junior in the School of Engineering and Applied Sciences.
+Derya is a senior in the School of Engineering and Applied Sciences.
 She is from Istanbul, Turkey.
 As a computer engineering major, she is planning on going to law school after college.
 She is involved in PennApps, Assembly of International Students and Rachleff Scholars on campus.
 You can find her at Starbucks enjoying her coffee or at the library studying, or working out.
 As an international, she has faced a lot of challenges coming to Penn so would love to help anyone out with their own experience.